IvoryRines/Professional-README-Generator/demoREADME.md

   These are the usage instructions.

   ## License
   Licensed under the [MIT](https://opensource.org/licenses/MIT) license.

   ## Contributing
   These are the contribution guidelines.

   ## Tests
-  This is the test documention.
+  This is the test documentation.

   ## Questions
-  Please reach out to me with any questions about this project on GitHub at: https://github.com/myUserName or via email: myEmail@gmail.com
+  Please reach out to me with any questions about this project on GitHub at: https://github.com/IvoryRines or via email: email@gmail.com